ctu-mrs/example_ros_uav/README.md

 ### Good practices

 * [Nodelet everything!](https://www.clearpathrobotics.com/assets/guides/ros/Nodelet%20Everything.html) Nodelets compared to nodes do not need to send whole messages.
 Multiple nodelets running under the same nodelet manager form one process and messages can be passed as pointers.
-[Nodelet everything](https://www.clearpathrobotics.com/assets/guides/ros/Nodelet%20Everything.html)
 * Do not use raw pointers!
 Smart pointers from `<memory>` free resources automatically, thus preventing memory leaks.
 * Lock access to member variables!
 Nodelets are multi-thread processes, so it is our responsibility to make our code thread-safe.
   - Use `c++17` `scoped_lock` which unlocks the mutex after leaving the scope.
 This way, you can't forget to unlock the mutex.